-Silversmiths were active in Highland burghs from an early time, producing high quality work, but also more everyday objects such as cutlery, snuff boxes and rings for the (relatively) less wealthy (Calder 1989, 74).
+Silversmiths were active in Highland burghs from early on in the period, producing high quality work and also more everyday objects such as cutlery, snuff boxes and rings for the (relatively) less wealthy (Calder 1989, 74).
 The practice of marking objects with distinctive marks allows production centres to be determined.
 The work of Highland gold and silversmiths is covered by Moss and Roe (1999).
 The Tain industry was discussed by Quick (2012).

 Metal detecting has produced a huge range of material in the last decades, some of it diagnostic to the period, others less so.
-For example, a number of 17th and 18th jaw harps have been found, suggesting a common musical instrument carried about, but then discarded when the tongue broke.
-This body of evidence remains to be quantified and assessed, with then comparisons to other areas of Scotland.
+For example, a number of 17th and 18th-century jaw harps have been found.
+These suggest it was a common musical instrument that was carried about, but then discarded when the tongue broke.
+The evidence for jaw harp use remains to be quantified and assessed, with then comparisons to other areas of Scotland.

 Portable nesting cup weight sets are also known, many from metal detecting.
-Many interestingly are 17th century examples manufactured in Nuremburg whose standards should not have been permitted in Highland burghs (see 10.7).
-Some Highland museums have collections of official county weights and measures, for example Dingwall Museum and Golspie Heritage Centre, both for 1826.
+Interestingly, many are 17th century examples manufactured in Nuremburg, the standards of which should not have been permitted in Highland burghs (see 10.7).
+Some Highland museums have collections of official county weights and measures, for example Dingwall Museum and Golspie Heritage Centre, both from 1826.

-Coins present one of the most ubiquitous metal detected finds, primarily Scottish but also English and from other countries.
-More work could be done pulling the Post-Medieval finds together, and correlating with other known activities, for example movements of soldiers or drovers.
+Coins are one of the most ubiquitous metal detected finds; they are primarily Scottish but there are also examples from England and other countries.
+More work could be done pulling the post-medieval finds together, and correlating them with other known activities, for example movements of soldiers or drovers.
 Many are disclaimed from Treasure Trove, making it essential that good records and photographs are made of these items before they are returned to finders.

 Trade tokens also appear from the late 18th century (Calder 1989, 179–180).
-Analysis of Highland finds would highlight Highland firms minting them, but also tokens from outwith the Highlands circulating here, shedding light on economic connections.
+Analysis of Highland finds would highlight Highland firms minting these items and also tokens from outwith the Highlands circulating here, shedding light on economic connections.